google/oboe/docs/OpenSLESMigration.md

 *   Replace your audio player or recorder with an `AudioStream` created using an `AudioStreamBuilder`.
 *   Use your value for `numBuffers` to set the audio stream's buffer size as a multiple of the burst size.
 For example: `audioStream.setBufferSizeInFrames(audioStream.getFramesPerBurst * numBuffers)`.
-*   Create an `AudioStreamCallback` object and move your OpenSL callback code inside the `onAudioReady` method.
+*   Create an `AudioStreamDataCallback` object and move your OpenSL callback code inside the `onAudioReady` method.
-*   Handle stream disconnect events by overriding one of the `AudioStreamCallback::onError` methods.
+*   Handle stream disconnect events by creating an `AudioStreamErrorCallback` object and overriding one of its `onError` methods.
 *   Pass sensible default sample rate and buffer size values to Oboe from `AudioManager` [using this method](https://github.com/google/oboe/blob/master/docs/GettingStarted.md#obtaining-optimal-latency) so that your app is still performant on older devices.

 For more information please read the [Full Guide to Oboe](https://github.com/google/oboe/blob/master/docs/FullGuide.md).